Google combines Sign in with Google and One Tap into a single identity SDK

 Google has consolidated several of its identity and authentication APIs under a single software development kit (SDK) called Google Identity Services.

-The new SDK features existing APIs including the Sign in with Google button, which will be familiar to millions of developers and consumers the world over for enabling easy sign-ins and user authentication across web and mobile apps.
-However, the SDK also includes the lesser known One Tap API, which is a cross-platform sign-in and sign-up mechanism that constitutes an authentication prompt that may appear anywhere on a website or app.
+The new SDK features existing APIs, including the Sign in with Google button, which will be familiar to millions of developers and consumers for enabling easy sign-ins and user authentication across web and mobile apps.
+However, the SDK also includes the lesser-known One Tap API, which is a cross-platform sign-in and sign-up mechanism with an authentication prompt that may appear anywhere on a website or app.

-Google actually first announced One Tap for the web back in 2017, and following various iterations and feedback phases the company teased the all-new One Tap for web and Android last year, alongside the new consolidated SDK.
-This latest announcement is all about pushing these identity APIs under the same roof, while also pushing One Tap into prime time.
+Google actually first announced One Tap for the web back in 2017.
+Following various iterations and feedback phases, the company teased the all-new One Tap for web and Android last year, alongside the new consolidated SDK.
+This latest announcement is all about pushing these identity APIs under the same roof while also pushing One Tap into prime time.

-The move also represents part of a broader security push across the technology spectrum, which has seen myriad passwordless technology platforms come to the fore.
+The move also represents part of a broader security effort that has brought myriad passwordless technology platforms to the fore.
 It’s estimated that around 80% of data breaches are due to compromised passwords, and tools such as One Tap go some way toward negating the need to remember login credentials at all.

 Authenticate

 One Tap is an authentication module that prompts users to sign up or sign in wherever they are on a website or app.
-It means that if a user clicks a link to visit a specific page on a website, for example, they may be presented with a prompt that slides down from the top-right hand side on a desktop website, or up from the bottom on a mobile device.
+If a user clicks a link to visit a specific page on a website, for example, they may be presented with a prompt that slides down from the top right-hand side on a desktop website, or up from the bottom on a mobile device.

 Relying on secure tokens rather than passwords, users can then sign in or sign up on the spot, without having to create an account or remember any previous credentials they used to sign up.
-And crucially, they’re not redirected to a sign-up / sign-in page which may disrupt their flow and ultimately cause them to ditch their session altogether.
-Moreover, if a user signs in on a web page using One Tap, it applies the same authentication status across platforms — including Android devices.
+Crucially, they’re not redirected to a sign-up/sign-in page that may disrupt their flow and cause them to ditch their session altogether.
+Moreover, if a user signs in on a web page using One Tap, it applies the same authentication status across platforms — including on Android devices.

 It’s worth noting that the One Tap sign-in prompt isn’t exclusively for those who wish to use their Google credentials to access a website or app.
-If the user has previously registered an email / password combination and saved it in Chrome, Android autofill, or Smart Lock for Passwords (on Android), they will be presented with those options too.
+If the user has previously registered an email/password combination and saved it in Chrome, Android autofill, or Smart Lock for Passwords (on Android), they will be presented with those options too.

-Ultimately, it’s all about removing friction, enhancing retention and acquisition, and reducing churn.
-Users don’t have to remember what email address or password they used previously to access an online service, or even whether they have registered at all.
-And because the One Tap prompts slides into the user’s current view, they don’t have to navigate back to whatever page it was they were on before a redirect.
+It’s all about removing friction, enhancing retention and acquisition, and reducing churn.
+Users don’t have to remember what email address or password they previously used to access an online service, or even whether they have registered at all.
+And because the One Tap prompt slides into the user’s current view, they don’t have to navigate back to whatever page they were on before a redirect.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: